MeenaSoftwareDevelopment/.github/profile/README.md

 The game has to include a even amount of objects/cards.
 When clicked, the chosen card will reveal itself, and if 2 of them match, the player gets a point, if not they turn around again and shuffle.

-If 3 cards match, the player will get a special point.
+If 3 cards match, the player will get double points, or more points.

+Users might have a timer for each round which decreases to make the game harder.

 ### Target Platform